kawanet/sql-statement/test/README.md

 ## Testing

-To test with MySQL and PostgreSQL, it needs installed and some environment variables below.
+To test with MySQL and PostgreSQL, it needs the database running and some environment variables as below.

 ## Testing with MySQL